 1. Overall Description:

 SA2 would like to thank SA3 for informing about the potential security issue regarding ML Model sharing in the analytics context transfer scenario in their LS S3-240912 and the SA3 suggestion to remove the possibility to send the Model file address.
 However, TS 23.288 still includes the possibility to transfer the file address of the ML Model as part of the analytics context transfer due to concerns from one company in SA2 that has not agreed so far to align with the LS reply from SA3.
+What follows in an extract of SA3 feedback:

+“A potential security issue is that the Target AnLF is not authorized by the NRF, since it uses Nnwdaf_AnalyticsInfo_ContextTransfer service, not the Nnwdaf_MLModelProvision service.
+The source AnLF could send the Model file address to the unauthorized AnLF.
+Regarding this, SA3 suggests that if SA2 wants Model information to be transferred, another information is needed to be transferred from source NWDAF to target NWDAF, but remove the possibility to send Model file address.
+If the target NWDAF then wants to get the address of the model that the source NWDAF uses, it shall use the Nnwdaf_MLModelProvision service to request the model address from the MTLF model provider. “

 Given, the above SA2 asks SA3 to please re-discuss this issue on whether there is or not any potential security issue regarding ML Model sharing in the analytics context transfer scenario and inform SA2 accordingly to try to be able to conclude this topic as part of the Rel-18 work.

-Question 1: Can SA3 indicate if there are any security issues if the file address of the ML Model is included in the analytics context transfer from the source to target NWDAF?
+Question 1: Can SA3 indicate if there are any security issues if the file address of the ML Model is included in the analytics context transfer from the source AnLF to the target AnLF?

-In addition, SA2 is discussing on the scenarios for analytics context transfer between NWDAFs, where either a) the source NWDAF is a pre-Rel18 NWDAF and the target NWDAF is a Rel18 NWDAF or b) the source NWDAF is a Rel18 NWDAF and the target NWDAF is a pre-Rel18 NWDAF.
+In addition, SA2 would like to check with SA3 whether there is any potential security issue on the following scenario: “the source NWDAF can provide the file address(es) of the trained ML Model(s) only if the ML Model(s) is produced by this source NWDAF (i.e. the MTLF if contained in the source NWDAF) and the target NWDAF is allowed to get the ML model file address(es) based on local information (e.g., the ID of the target NWDAF is locally configured in the source NWDAF or stored as part of allowed NF instance list for the ML model(s)”.

-Question 2: Can SA3 indicate if there are any security issues if the file address of the ML Model sent as part of the analytics context transfer in a) or b) or both above?
+Question 2: Can SA3 indicate if there are security issues in the scenario above?

+Question 3: Can SA3 indicate if the scenario above is supported in TS 33.501?

 Note that Rel-18 is a frozen release, and no new functionality is expected to be added at this point.